Ng Chee Meng: Return to Parliament

 In March and April 2025, Ng was spotted in Fernvale and was later seen making walkabouts and assisting Senior Minister Lee Hsien Loong and Gan Thiam Poh in a Meet-the-People Session in Fernvale, an indication that he might run in the newly formed Jalan Kayu SMC in the upcoming 2025 general election.
 On 19 April, it was announced that Ng would contest said SMC in the upcoming general election.
-He proceeded to narrowly defeat Andre Low from the WP with 51.47% of the vote against Low's 48.53%, a majority of just 809 votes.
-Three days later after his win, Ng announced that he had asked Prime Minister Lawrence Wong not to offer him any cabinet positions to allow him to focus on his duties as an MP and Secretary-General of NTUC.
+He proceeded to defeat WP candidate Andre Low with 51.47% of the vote, a majority of 809 votes.
+Three days after his win, Ng announced that he had asked Prime Minister Lawrence Wong not to offer him any cabinet positions to allow him to "focus on his duties" as an MP and Secretary-General of NTUC.

-This request came amid heightened public scrutiny following allegations about his conduct during a Ministry of Education (MOE) dialogue session in 2017, where he was accused of aggressive and patronising behavior towards teachers.
+This request came amid heightened public scrutiny following allegations about his conduct during a Ministry of Education (MOE) dialogue session in 2017, where he was accused of aggressive and patronising behaviour towards teachers.
 Ng issued a statement on 6 May, stating that he "sincerely [apologised]" and that he "could have handled the situation better".
 Simultaneously, photos emerged online showing Ng dining with Su Haijin, one of the individuals who was later convicted in a massive money laundering case involving assets worth S$3 billion.
 Ng claimed that he had no further interactions with Su after learning about the police investigation.
-Prior to his own request, a petition calling for his exclusion from the Cabinet was made on Change.org, garnering over 25,000 signatures.
+Prior to his request, a petition calling for his exclusion from the Cabinet had been made on Change.org and garnered over 25,000 signatures.

+On 22 July 2026, Ng was appointed, effective 27 July, to the Cabinet as a Minister in the Prime Minister's Office.

 Personal life

 Ng is married to Michelle Lim Bee Leng.
 They have two daughters, Elisabeth and Sara.

 Ng has an elder brother, Ng Chee Khern, a former major-general who served as Chief of Air Force between 2006 and 2009, and a younger brother, Ng Chee Peng, a former two-star rear-admiral who served as Chief of Navy between 2011 and 2014.
+The three brothers are of Teochew descent.